- Register Your Laptop Computer

 Keep in Touch via NYUHome

 NYUHome (http://home.nyu.edu) is your best resource for keeping up to date with the latest news from the Washington Square campus.
-NYUHome also provides access to many web-based services and tools, including email, spam filtering, Albert, Blackboard, computer security alerts, software, and NYU Libraries resources.
+NYUHome also provides access to many web-based services and tools, including email, spam filtering, Albert, NYU Classes, computer security alerts, software, and NYU Libraries resources.
 More information about NYUHome is available at www.nyu.edu/its/nyuhome.

 - Make sure that you've successfully registered your computer and have followed all the instructions on the registration form (see Register Your Laptop Computer above).